xatapult/da-2021-xproc/README.md

 [Declarative Amsterdam 2021](https://declarative.amsterdam/) (November 4 and 5, Amsterdam) will kick off with a day of tutorials and workshops.
 One of these will be an introduction to XProc 3.0.

-The [DA-2021-XProc GitHub repository](https://github.com/xatapult/da-2021-xproc) is used to host all materials (presentations, exercises, etc.) for this introduction.
-It will be filled in the weeks leading up to the conference.
+The [DA-2021-XProc GitHub repository](https://github.com/xatapult/da-2021-xproc) hosts all materials (presentations, exercises, etc.) for this introduction.

-For more information, see the [accompanying GitHub pages site](https://xatapult.github.io/da-2021-xproc/).
+For more information, see the [accompanying GitHub pages site](https://da.xatapult.com/).

 <br/>
 Erik Siegel